-Learning under perceptual uncertainty: Together with my supervisors Hauke Heekeren and Dirk Ostwald, I investigate the computational principles of reward-based learning under perceptual uncertainty.
-For example, when learning which varieties of berries are edible, learning is difficult under perceptual uncertainty about the type of berry (i.e., berries that look very similar).
-In this project, we have developed and tested formal models that algorithmically describe how humans may take perceptual uncertainty into consideration.
+Learning under perceptual uncertainty: I investigate the computational principles of reward-based learning under perceptual uncertainty.
+For example, when exploring which varieties of berries are edible, learning is difficult under perceptual uncertainty about the type of berry (i.e., berries that look very similar).
+In this project, we have developed and tested formal models that algorithmically describe how humans take perceptual uncertainty into consideration.
 In ongoing neuroimaging work, we study the neural mechanisms that enable the brain to adjust learning to perceptual uncertainty.

-Lifespan differences in adaptive learning: In a collaboration with Matt Nassar (Brown University, Providence) and Ben Eppinger (Concordia University, Montreal) I try to better understand the factors that explain age-related learning differences in dynamically changing environments.
-During learning in these environments, humans have to flexibly regulate how they combine newly arriving information with information from past experiences.
+Lifespan differences in adaptive learning: I also study the factors that explain age-related learning differences in dynamically changing environments.
+Humans have to flexibly regulate how they combine newly arriving information with information from past experiences during learning in these environments.
 This requires a consideration of the possible events that took place (e.g., is the cause of my subpar meal a new chef, or a kitchen accident unlikely to be repeated) and how much has already been learned about an environment (have I previously been in the restaurant or is it the first visit?).
-In a recent study including younger (20 - 30 years) and older adults (60 - 80 years), we found evidence for a reduced consideration of uncertainty in older adults, which suggests that they tend to consider fewer past experiences during learning.
-In a follow-up project we are currently investigating lifespan differences in these learning abilites.
+In a recent study including younger (20 - 30 years) and older adults (60 - 80 years), we found evidence for a reduced consideration of uncertainty in older adults, suggesting that they tend to consider fewer past experiences during learning.
+In a follow-up project, we are currently investigating lifespan differences in these learning abilities.

 Bruckner, R., Heekeren, H. R., and Ostwald, D. (2020).
 Belief states and categorical-choice biases determine reward-based learning under perceptual uncertainty. bioRxiv.
 View PDF

 Bruckner, R., Nassar, M. R., Li, S.-C., and Eppinger, B. (2020).
 Default beliefs guide learning under uncertainty in children and older adults.
 PsyArXiv.
 View PDF

 Nassar, M. R., Bruckner, R., and Frank, M., J. (2019).
 Statistical context dictates the relationship between feedback-related EEG signals and learning. eLife, 8:e46975.
 View PDF